panoply/vscode-liquid/readme.md

 ### Using the package.json prettify field

 In some situations users may prefer to define formatting options within a `package.json` file.
 The extension will check `package.json` files for a `prettify` field and use any beautification options provided when it is defined.
-The `prettify` field only accepts format rules and will override vscode workspace/user settings unless a `.liquidrc` file is present.
+The `prettify` field only accepts format rules overrides vscode workspace/user settings unless a `.liquidrc` file is present.
 When a `.liquidrc` file is present in your projects root then that will take precedence over over the `prettify` field and `liquid.format.*` workspace/user setting.

 ### Using .liquidrc config file

 The `.liquidrc` file allows users to control formatting rules used by the extension.
 You can only provide formatting configuration in `.liquidrc` files, it does not accept additional vscode workspace/user settings.
 This method is typically the easiest way to define per-project configurations and shareable rules.
 Whenever the extension detects the presence of a `.liquidrc` file it will behave in accordance and assume a Liquid environment.

-_The `.liquidrc` file will be an essential requirement in Liquify (the future release) and the point of control for the Liquify parser, Language Server, Liquid specifications and other features._
+_The `.liquidrc` file will be an essential requirement in Liquify (the future release) and the point of control for the Liquify parser, Language Server, Liquid specifications and other features.
+If you use Liquid a lot, then it a good idea to use this method._

-### Supported files
+### Supported .liquidrc files

 Currently, the extension only supports 2 JSON (with comments) file types:

 - `.liquidrc`
 - `.liquidrc.json`

-### Generating a .liquidrc File
+### Generating .liquidrc Files

 You can generate a `.liquidrc` file using the **Liquid: Generate .liquidrc (defaults)** command in the vscode command palette.
 If you prefer a more refined output then you can generate a file with **recommended** rules.
 The recommended rules are best suited to Shopify projects and were helped determined by several talented developers who frequent the [Shopify Developers](https://discord.com/channels/597504637167468564) discord server.

 Below is the **default** rules.
-It is important to note that if the `liquid.format.*` user/workspace setting contains rules it will be merged with the defaults when the file is generated.
+It is important to note that if the `liquid.format.*` user/workspace setting contains rules it will be merged with these defaults when the file is generated.

 ```jsonc
 {